matemagyari/principle/README.md

 </plugin>
 ```

-An example yaml file.
+An example yaml file (referred as principle.yml above).
 Each entry under `checks` is optional, also is any entry under `package_coupling`.

 ```yaml
 #The root package for the analysis.
 All packages below are relative to this.